torsstei/split-log/README.md

 # split-log Docker Image
 Builds of this image can be found in https://hub.docker.com/repository/docker/torsstei/split-log.

+This docker image runs a batch job to download large log archives from COS, uncompresses and splits them into files with a customizable number of lines, recompresses them (using a compression codex other than gzip so that the compressed data can be read in parallel by e.g. Spark) and finally uploads them to a COS location of your choice.

+The job can run in any docker environment but it is meant to be deployed in IBM Cloud Code Engine to run close to the COS data.
+Through the support of using private COS endpoints in IBM Cloud this allows you to perform the entire split operation for a 1 GB of compressed log archive in about one minute.

 ## Building the image
 ```
 docker build --tag split-log .